-- i) Class 6A will consist of the 32 schools with the largest ADM playing 11-man football. - ii) The next 32 largest schools according to ADM which play 11- man football will be in Class 5A. - iii) The next 32 largest schools according to ADM which play 11-man football will be in Class 4A. - iv) The remaining schools playing 11-man football shall be divided equally between Classes 3A, 2A, and A. If an even division of teams is not possible, then the greater number of remaining schools shall be in Class A. - v) Schools that would be placed according to ADM in Class A may petition to play 8-man football.
-Those schools shall be divided between Class B and Class C, with the schools with the largest ADM in Class B. - d.
+- i) Class 6A will consist of the 32 schools with the largest ADM playing 11-man football. - ii) The next 32 largest schools according to ADM which play 11- man football will be in Class 5A. - iii) The next 32 largest schools according to ADM which play 11-man football will be in Class 4A. - iv) The next 32 largest schools according to ADM which play 11-man football will be in Class 3A. - v) The next 64 largest schools according to ADM which play 11-man football will be in Class 2A. - vi) All remaining schools which play 11-man will be in Class A. - vii) Schools that would be placed according to ADM in Class A may petition to play 8-man football.
+The total number of schools in 8-man football shall not exceed 80 in total; 32 of which will be in Class C. - d.
 If any school team is moved up in classification under section 1b above or any other rule or policy, then the school with the lowest ADM within that higher classification will be moved down to the lower classification in that activity.
 If in subsequent school years a school is moved back down in classification in an activity then the school with the highest ADM within that classification will be moved up to the higher classification in that activity.

 - a.
 All athletic events for students in grades 7 through 12 must be sanctioned by OSSAA or students participating in those events may not be covered by OSSAA's catastrophic insurance coverage.
-All meets, festivals, and tournaments in which three or more schools participate must be approved in advance by OSSAA. - b.
+All meets, festivals, and tournaments in which three or more schools participate must be approved in advance by the OSSAA. - b.
 To participate in a meet, festival or tournament in which a team or teams from other states are participating, a school must apply for and receive approval of OSSAA.
 An interstate meet, festival, or tournament also must be sanctioned by the National Federation of State High School Associations and participation by any team from another state high school association must be approved by that team's state high school association.
 High schools that are not members of any state high school association may participate but must certify that their students would be eligible under all OSSAA rules concerning attendance, academic performance, conduct, amateur standing, age, and number of years of participation.